 You must apply for the residence permit when you are in your country of origin or another country outside Sweden in which you are living.

-Read more and apply at the Swedish Migration Agency
+Apply for a residence permit at the Swedish Migration Agency

 Responsible: Swedish Agency for Economic and Regional Growth